 To take advantage of this green building product in your next project, schedule your Tella Firma consultation today!

-As Colorado’s population continues to grow, especially in the Denver-metro area, developers are seeking solutions to proactively meet the region’s growth that has caused an overall housing shortage coupled with a need for affordable housing.
+As Colorado’s population continues to grow, especially in the Denver-metro area, developers are embracing mid-rise buildings as a solution to proactively meet the region’s growth. that has caused an overall housing shortage coupled with a need for affordable housing.

 Why Mid-Rise Buildings